Beyond Visibility: Holding Managers Accountable for Action-Taking

 Managers play a critical role in the success of your people and organization.
 Glint research shows that when they take effective action on feedback, employee engagement scores improve significantly…and engagement is directly linked to outcomes such as Glassdoor ratings and financial performance.
 Inversely, when managers fail to act on people data and insights, employee attraction, engagement, performance, and retention suffer.

-As Justin Black, Glint’s head of Organizational Development Science, writes today, to turn managers into change agents, organizations need to go beyond providing managers with visibility into their results and recommendations on what to do about it.
+As Justin Black, Glint’s head of People Science, writes today, to turn managers into change agents, organizations need to go beyond providing managers with visibility into their results and recommendations on what to do about it.
 They need to build a culture of accountability and provide managers with the right tools and resources to support their development as leaders.

 In addition to empowering managers with timely, relevant recommendations and guidance, Glint Action Planning provides HR partners with visibility into which managers within their company have made progress on action plans, so they can see the impact of these changes on their teams and people.
 Our action plan usage reporting capabilities show you manager progress against their action plans, providing details such as: